twang94/NewsLanguageBias/README.md

 1. Dataset of 143,000 news articles scraped from 15 American news publications.
 Dated 2015-2017.
 [Kaggle link](https://www.kaggle.com/snapcrack/all-the-news)

-2. Set of 654 words (lemmatized) that were determined to commonly induce bias ([Linguistic Models for Analyzing and Detecting Biased Language](https://web.stanford.edu/~jurafsky/pubs/neutrality.pdf), Stanford NLP Research Group
+2. Set of 654 words (lemmatized) that were determined to commonly induce bias ([Linguistic Models for Analyzing and Detecting Biased Language](https://web.stanford.edu/~jurafsky/pubs/neutrality.pdf), Stanford NLP Research Group)

 ____

 ## News Website Classifier

-I wanted to determine if, by using NLP techniques, I could create a classifier that could predict the political lean of a given news article based on its text alone.
+I wanted to determine if - by using NLP techniques - I could create a classifier that could predict the political lean of a given news article based on its text alone.
 However, I first needed to generate some labels for my article text since the original dataset had no such labels.

 #### MediaBiasFactCheck.com